 I began writing science fiction since 1980.
 Since then, I have published two novels with Baen Books and written three others.
 I am currently working on the second draft of my next novel.
 I have also written about a dozen short stories, several of which have been published in anthologies.

 I have been a member of the Science Fiction Writers Association (SFWA) since 1989.

 For at least 10 years—I can’t remember when I started—I have participated in the SpaceCrafts writing group, which focuses on science fiction and fantasy work.
-We have an eclectic group of both published and unpublished authors and meet mostly every month to evaluate work that has been submitted for review.
+We have an eclectic group of both published and unpublished authors and meet almost every month to evaluate work that has been submitted for review.

 Shamus is a beer connoisseur, cat lover, author and technology journalist.
 He writes and edits news about the IT industry for TechTarget.
 Before that he was an award-winning reporter for the Patriot Ledger, city newspaper of Quincy, MA.

 He studied English and Urban Studies at Vassar College and earned a master’s in journalism from Boston University.
 He is currently revising his first novel, an epic fantasy.